samlaubscher/Stellar-Drift-Game-M2/README.md

     return shipLocations;
   }
 ```
 `getShipLocation(angle)` takes in `angle`, processes it through another instance of the `getActualAngle()` function to make sure it is postive and the correct value as explained before, and then assigns it to `actualAngle` as a string.
-This string is then used as the array index for returning `getAllPossibleShipLocations()[i]` when `getShipLocation(angle)[i]` is called in the collision detection function next.
+This string is then used as the array index key for returning `getAllPossibleShipLocations()[i]` when `getShipLocation(angle)[i]` is called in the collision detection function next.
 ```
   function getShipLocation(angle) {
     function getActualAngle(angle) {